-The cost of a premium can be as little as 20p-a-day but differs based on each individual and the level of cover required.
+The cost of a premium can be as little as 20p-a-day* but differs based on each individual, the policy type and the level of cover required.

-When your premium is increased due to a certain factor, it’s often described as being ‘loaded‘.
+When your premium is increased due to a certain factor, it's often described as being loaded or hiked.

 The cost of life insurance premiums are calculated using statistical analysis and mathematical equations carried out by underwriters.

-Every insurer uses a slightly different methodology, which is why it’s so important to compare multiple quotes.
+Every insurer uses a slightly different methodology, which is why it's so important to compare multiple quotes as prices can vary.

 As a general rule, the younger you are the lower your premium.
 This is simply because older people are statistically more likely to die during the policy and therefore, pose a higher risk to the insurer.

-The best way to secure the cheapest price is to take out a policy when you’re still young.
-This enables you to lock in very low premiums for a long term.
+The best way to secure the cheapest price is to take out life insurance as a young adult.
+This enables you to lock in very low premiums for an extended period of time.